 - S’well bottles cost a good chunk more than Manna bottles

-- S’well offers triple-walled vacuum insulation while Manna uses double wall
+- S’well offers triple-walled vacuum insulation while Manna uses a double wall

 - Both companies use 18/8 stainless steel